.

 "The Starlings' Dinner"

-An exhibition composed of paired ceramic pieces with textile details depicting a dinner, a starling dance, and spectators.
-The artist presents an installation that demonstrates the celebration of the pause that exists during change.
-The location, the dinner, and the time are not random, as they aim to find a moment of rejoicing at the end of the day to cherish the pause, associating it with reflection and the assessment of the damage that follows many changes.
+The exhibition comprises ceramic pieces paired with textile details depicting a dinner, a starling dance, and the spectators.
+The artist presents an installation that celebrates the pause that exists during times of change.
+The location, the dinner, and the time are not arbitrary; they are intended to capture a moment of contemplation at the end of the day, a time to value the pause, associating it with reflection and an assessment of the damage caused by numerous changes.

 Follow the clay

-This proposal was made with the intention of contributing to the collective LA REUNIÓN, an idea designed so that the visitor can enjoy and understand that our path is the CLAY.
+This proposal was made with the intention of contributing to the collective THE MEETING, an idea designed so that the visitor can enjoy and understand that our path is MUD.

-Artistic installation made of raw red clay, as a symbol of renewal and change, for its ability to start over.
+Art installation made of raw red clay, as a symbol of renewal and change, for its ability to start anew.

 Bird in its nest

-A tribute to the birds who work painstakingly to build their nests , many of which are true works of art.
-The only tool birds use to build their nests is their beaks.
-They are complex yet simple structures, which they need to survive and feed.
+A tribute to the birds that painstakingly build their nests , many of which are true works of art.
+The only tool birds use to construct their nests is their beak.
+They are complex yet simple structures, essential for survival and feeding.

 Nature is always the teacher.